lroellin/lroellin.github.io/apps/hash-calculator/index.md

 * The GUI does not freeze and is still usable

 I did not find a decent Hash Calculator that supports all this.
 That does not mean other developers are incompetent, it just got a lot easier in the last years to program multi-threaded.

+## Limitations
+* ClickOnce applications cannot be run as an Administrator or any other user
+* Checks are only done on a per-file basis.
+Files like e.g. MD5SUM or MD5SUMS are not supported

 ## Changelog
 * 1.4.2